 I used melted coconut oil.
 Actually, I didn’t have to melt it since my kitchen has been nice and toasty due to a heat wave.
 Warm a hunk in a small bowl in the micro and if yours is solid and then measure out 1/3 cup.

-The muffins don’t taste like coconut, and even if you don’t like coconut, use it anyway.
-See how bossy I am.
+The muffins don’t taste like coconut, and even if you don’t like coconut, just try it.
 It adds a layer of flavor you can’t put your finger on, in a satisfying, warm blanket, cozy and comfy undertone way.
 Substitute with canola or vegetable oil if you must.